konn/monomorphic/README.md

       Monomorphic xs' -> Monomorphic $ x :- xs'
 ```

-`Monomorphic k`{.haskell} is the wrapper type to eliminate the polymorphic part of the types.
+`Monomorphic k` is the wrapper type to eliminate the polymorphic part of the types.
+The `Monomorphicable` type-class provides the functions to convert polymorphic value from/to its monomorphic representation, say `MonomorphicRep k` associated type.

+In the example above, `SNat n` can be monomorphically represented by `Int`.
+There are some convenient functions to manipulate monomorphic types and functions.
+For more detail, see API documentation.